as submitted by Bill

-Consider the stresses of the Army wife, loneliness, sense of abandonment, and jealousy of their husbands’ freedom in their huge Army family.
-Add the worry and the doubts about how important you really are to the person who leaves so often.
+Consider the stresses of the Army wife, loneliness, abandonment, and jealousy of their husbands’ freedom in their huge Army family.
+Add the worry and the doubts about how important you are to the person who leaves so often.

-If there’s a point to this it is: Be aware of the Army husband and that he’s suffering too.
-Do what you can reasonably do to lend support if you’re so inclined.
+If there’s a point to this, it is: Be aware of the Army husband and his suffering too.
+Do what you can reasonably do to lend support if you’re inclined.
 And maybe think of Army spouses as humans experiencing much of what you do, regardless of gender.

 as submitted by Clenton

 Hello, I am new to the Army Spouse world, and I am an Army Husband with two kids.
 I was originally going to be the one to join the Army, but due to a medical condition, I was unable to pass the physical.